Do it yourself—it’s an overrated mantra.

 When considering why to use third-party software, there is one argument, which is not easily invalidated: The need for flexibility in software products.
 It’s understandable, you don’t want to use a third-party product, as you deem it too static and not unadaptable to the unique vision of your business.
 If you can’t control it, you rather do it yourself.

 Don’t jump lightly to such a conclusion.
-Not all third-party software products are “off-the-rack” solutions which cannot be changed.
+Not all third-party software products are “off-the-rack” solutions that cannot be changed.
 In the software business, it’s actually common to base one’s own work on the work of others—we don’t conceive a new programming language for every application we aim to create.

 What you should look after are frameworks, APIs or white label products with source code access instead of finished, hermetical products off-the-rack.
 These might require a little more work on your side, as they only provide the coded shell construction, to which you have to add the walls and roofs, so to speak.